vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 `catalog-export` is a command-line program that loads metadata from a workspace and transforms it into TypeScript, JavaScript, or a JSON representation.
 The program can run in interactive, silent, or hybrid modes.

 **NOTE**: The JSON representation is deprecated.
-We will remove it in next major version.
+We will remove it in a future major version.

 This is how it works: